Chapter 10: Lessons from Centenarians

 Explanation

 Centenarians in Okinawa, Sardinia, and Loma Linda derive the majority of calories from vegetables, beans, whole grains, and nuts.
-Meat and animal products are consumed infrequently, often as a side dish rather than the centerpiece.
-This dietary pattern reduces inflammation, improves gut microbiome health, and lowers cardiovascular and cancer risks.
+Meat is consumed infrequently, often as a side dish.

 How Memorial Longevity Clinic Can Help

-We offer nutrition counseling and metabolic testing to help patients transition to plant-forward eating that supports longevity.
+We offer nutrition counseling and metabolic testing to help patients transition to plant-forward eating.